avalanche1/Meteor-Best-Practices/README.md

 Information provided here comes from Meteor experts and is proven by positive usage experience in the Meteor community.
 *Please note that some of the techniques may prove hard to grasp for Meteor beginners and moderate experience with Meteor is advised.*

+*This Guide is in it's infancy :baby: - PRs are very welcome*

 ##Application Design
 - [ ] *Describe Component Design*